Voljega/ExoDOSConverter/README.md

 As the ExoDOSCollection itself uses a lot of `.bat` script and other Windows-only features, this tool will also be windows only.
 This might evolve is some workaround are found to fully exploit this on Linux on other OSes

+## Anti-virus false positives

+Some antiviruses (like Windows Defender) might detect the released exe version as false postive.
+This is due to the exe python packager `pyInstaller` and it's safe to exclude the tool from virus detection

 ## State of development

 For now the tool is in beta stage, it seems to work fine, but some games throw errors when beeing converted.